Legalfeesguide

 Arbitration

-A private dispute resolution process where a neutral arbitrator (or panel) hears evidence and issues a binding or non-binding decision — outside the court system.
+A private dispute resolution process where a neutral arbitrator hears evidence and issues a binding (or non-binding) decision outside of court.

 B